 To learn more, refer to Reasons for Higher Gross Profit Margin.

 Lower Gross Profit Margin

-Lower gross profit margin is a bad sign for any business and it calls for a very extensive and careful analysis.
-The reason for a lower gross margin may be a higher cost of production, the decline is sales price, or if there is a change in sales mix.
-All these factors need in-depth analysis and watch throughout the year to avoid a situation of lower gross margins.
+A lower GP margin is a bad sign for any business, and it calls for a very extensive and careful analysis.
+The reason for a lower gross margin can be a higher cost of production, a decline in the sales price, or if there is a change in the sales mix.
+All these factors need to have an in-depth analysis and watch throughout the year to avoid a situation of lower gross margins.